michalmatuszczak/activate/docs/entity.md

 ``` scala
 protected def beforeConstruct: Unit
 ```
-Called before the entity constructor body execution.
-IMPORTANT: This event should be overridden in very special cases, since the instance is in an inconsistent state.
+Called before the entity constructor body execution. **IMPORTANT**: This event should be overridden in very special cases, since the instance is in an inconsistent state.

 ``` scala
 protected def afterConstruct: Unit